 This past year the emergency response and evacuation procedures were tested at a joint evacuation tabletop exercise that was held with the University of Illinois.
-The exercise was carried out on October 14, 2020, from 0900-1100 hours, held virtually.
-It involved local police, fire, EMS, and other emergency response agencies (both governmental and NGO).
+The exercise was carried out on September 21st, 2021, from 0900-1100 hours, held virtually.
+It involved both Parkland and University of Illinois police representatives and administrators.
 The test was announced ahead of time.